Skip to main content

 View Events

-CareerX: Focused on Graduate Student and Postdoc Careers
+CareerX: Graduate Student and Postdoc Careers Programs & Services

 Due to the wide variety of options available to PhD-level biomedical scientists, how one applies their science training can feel like a variable – an “X” that is unknown.
 The CareerX program is designed to provide a progression of opportunities for graduate students and postdocs to: 1) explore the career options available; 2) expand their knowledge of specific career options in academic, industry, government, non-profit, and other settings; and 3) gain specific experiences on a career path to prepare them for their next step beyond their current training experience.

 CareerXplore is a collection of entry-level experiences to science careers and the essentials of a job search.
+These are workshops, webinars, and other events that are open to any graduate student or postdoctoral scholar at the School.
 Year-round activities include:

 Participate in interview-style events with scientists that have PhDs who work in academic, industry, governmental, non-profit, and other careers.